elphinhote/Portfolio-Three/README.md

 This includeds the App titles.

-Live links to the deployed apps.
+Live links to the deployed Apps.

 A list of technologies used.